M&A Trends in Mobile Gaming with Zynga's Diwakar Rao

 It feels like definitely, it’s because it’s kind of the complete opposite of the type of games that we’d want to build which are more social, long-term engagement, and keep users around.

 Words with Friends and Zynga Poker are both 10 years old.
 These are long-running franchises - the types of games that we really want to, at the end of the day buy.

 When we bought Gram Games, they hadn’t really made hardly $100M revenue but we could see that the game was trending towards it and we believed looking at the data that it was sustainable and we could easily see a world in which this thing keeps growing for the next few years.

 The Gram Game guys made a complete pivot.
-They were a hyper-casual game studio to begin with, and then said we’re going to go from Istanbul to London and then we’re going to go from hyper-casual to IAP-based games and those are two huge pivots.
+They were a hyper-casual game studio, to begin with, and then said we’re going to go from Istanbul to London, and then we’re going to go from hyper-casual to IAP-based games and those are two huge pivots.
 It sounded crazy at the time, but they pulled it off.
 Hats off to them.
-For all the success stories there’s been lots of pivots along the way, and it’s doable.
+For all the success stories there have been lots of pivots along the way, and it’s doable.

 How will 5G and Google Stadia have an effect on Zynga?

 Audience Question: How do you feel about things like Stadia and Apple Arcade?
 And more things taking over the Zynga space and more people having higher access to higher quality gaming and how it’s easier and simpler to do that.
 How do you feel that will affect Zynga and what’s the strategy to combat that in a way or do you think it won’t have any effect at all?

 Diwakar Rao: Gaming, in general, is a huge market, and mobile gaming is $150 billion.

 I think the pie is large enough for both the free-to-play model and subscription to be there.
 We’ll see how Apple and Google work out with the subscription model.
 I would argue that our quality of free-to-play games, especially Candy Crush is an amazing game.
 And Words with Friends is pretty amazing as well.